 A Prayer for Comfort for the Grieving

-Heavenly Father, I lift up your precious daughter to you in prayer.
+Heavenly Father, I lift your precious daughter to you in prayer.
 I ask that you would surround her in your peace and comfort as she walks through this.
 I pray you wrap her in your loving arms and let her know and feel you are so very close to her.
 Be her strength.
 Be her guide.

-Help her to choose you in every moment as she grieves and heals from this.
-By your power Christ conquered death and the enemy!
-I pray that you will give my friend the blessing of your peace and your joy in the midst of her grief.
-Jesus died and rose again, and is seated at your right hand, interceding for your people.
+Help her choose you in every moment as she grieves and heals from this.
+By your power, Christ conquered death and the enemy!
+I pray you will give my friend the blessing of your peace and your joy amid her grief.
+Jesus died and rose again and is sitting at your right hand, interceding for your people.
 Interceding for my friend.

 Your word says that Jesus sings over us and loves us more than we can ever imagine.
-It also says you are near the broken hearted.
+It also says you are near the broken-hearted.
 I ask that you would not only remind her of all this, but bring comfort to her weary heart.
 I thank you for her and her life.
-Help her to see the good in every day.
-Help her to see you.
+Help her see the good in every day.
+Help her see you.

 We ask these things in the name of Jesus Christ our Lord.
 Amen.

 One way to “giving God your grief” is to work through your grief by journaling.
 Use the scripture about grief in your journal and daily quiet time with God.
 Journaling and Scripture Writing are some of my favorite ways to process and work through whatever I’m dealing with.
 I have a journal I’m working on just for this process.
-Although you can certainly use it for other things or just a prayer journal in general.
+Although you can certainly use it for other things or just a prayer journal.

 Writing things down can often make you more aware of what you are feeling.
 For some people they don’t know what they are feeling until they write it down.
 Putting thoughts and emotions into words forces you to slow down and gives you an opportunity to cogitate, and perhaps better understand, the emotions within you.
 It’s a method of self-reflection and can reveal things you haven’t consciously thought about.